nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![step2](images/SearchAndSelectStep2.png)

 You can then press (ENTER) to switch back to **command mode** and append the project name to the command box.
+The project's name will be highlighted (this is not shown in the screenshot below due to to limitations of the screenshot program).

 ![step3](images/SearchAndSelectStep3.png)